deepthought42/LookseeCore/SELENIUM_CONFIGURATION.md

 selenium.urls=selenium-standalone-1-uydih6tjpa-uc.a.run.app,selenium-standalone-2-uydih6tjpa-uc.a.run.app
 ```

-### 3. Fallback
+## Important Note

-If the environment variable is not set, the system will fall back to the original hardcoded list of 20 Selenium hub URLs.
+The `SELENIUM_URLS` environment variable **must** be set for the application to work properly.
+If the environment variable is not set or is empty, the application will throw an `ArrayIndexOutOfBoundsException` when trying to create browser connections.

-## Priority Order

-The system checks for Selenium URLs in the following order:

-1. **Environment Variable** - `SELENIUM_URLS` environment variable
-2. **Fallback** - Hardcoded list of 20 Selenium hub URLs

 ## Usage